 Online Learning vs. Face-to-Face Learning: Which Is Best?

-Online learning has never been more popular.
+COVID accelerated the transition to online learning as the preferred style of learning and it has continued to displace traditional in-person formal learning over the following years.
 With flexible self-paced learning tools providing information at one’s fingertips, online learning has become the go-to classroom and employee training method option.

-In this article, we explore key differences between these two learning methods to find which one may be a more effective method for organizations and learners.
+In this article, we explore the key advantages and disadvantages of online learning and face-to-face learning.
+We’ll then compare the key differences between the two learning methods to help determine which one is the most effective for organizations and learners.

 What Is Online Learning?

-Any type of learning that occurs on the internet could be considered online learning, also known as eLearning.
-Today, virtual learning is most often used to refer to asynchronous learning material, which allows for learners to engage with instructional material at their own pace, from anywhere, available at any time.
+Any type of learning that occurs online via a web browser is considered online learning (or eLearning).
+Today, virtual learning is most often used to refer to asynchronous learning, which allows learners to engage with instructional material at their own pace, from anywhere, available at any time.

-An online learning program encourages self-study and could refer to anything from a remote training seminar such as a LinkedIn Learning course to a full-fledged, virtual college degree program.
-For both classroom and corporate learning settings, learning management systems are utilized to create and publish courses, connect learners and learning materials, monitor progression, and more.
+Online learning encourages self-paced education and could refer to anything from a remote learning course on LinkedIn Learning to a full-fledged, virtual college degree program.
+In both classroom and corporate learning settings, learning management systems are utilized to create and publish courses, connect learners and learning materials, monitor progression, and assess performance.

 Benefits of online learning

-eLearning presents clear advantages for learning and development professionals, for end-user learners, and for organizations.
+eLearning presents clear advantages for learning and development professionals, end-user learners, educational institutions, and enterprise organizations.
 Those include:

-• It’s available when and where learners need it.
+- It’s available when and where learners need it.
 Online learning can be accessed anywhere an internet connection is available, anytime.
+This makes it a more friendly solution for non-traditional learners, like remote employees or parents completing their degrees on the weekends.

 What Is Face-to-Face Learning?